-Let's talk about downsides first.
+Let’s talk about some of the downsides first.
 It only has one light beam setting.
 The batteries are rechargeable, or rather the battery is.
 One battery, singular.
 Which is sold separately.
 You also have to buy the recharge kit separately.
 This adds to the price, so keep that in mind.

 The upside is a feature that keeps the light on but lowers the power output of the battery.
 This means you can extend battery life when you don’t need the full brightness, which is essentially a second power setting.
 This makes it a great backup light if you’re a casual diver, but if you’re a serious diver looking for a dedicated light then this one probably isn’t for you.

 ORCATORCH D520 Diving Flashlight

 The light is a 1000 lumens diving light, which means you probably shouldn’t even consider it if you’re not deep-sea diving.
 The light can handle trips downwards of 150 meters, however, which means if you’re using this light to full capacity then the 1000 lumens is more reasonable.
 The light’s on/off switch is used by twisting the front rather than hitting a switch.
 This does mean you’ll be less likely to accidentally turn it on or off.

 The first disadvantage is that the light has a hard time piercing murk and dusk underwater.
 It’s hard to overemphasize how much worse visibility becomes with a bright light in murky water.
 Cold water also puts it at a disadvantage since it makes the twist on/off switch more difficult to use.
 Given the fact it’s being billed as a deep-water light that does lower its functionality.